mrbrack/datarav3/README.md

 # datarav3 - generative artist, based in Bath, UK.
+Built using nextjs and sanity.